Apartments, holiday homes and chalets

 Practical must knows

-- The standard renting period is Saturday to Saturday, although more and more properties allow exceptions.
+- The standard renting period is Saturday to Saturday, although many properties allow exceptions.
 Sometimes it's possible to rent by the day, but often a minimum of 3 or more nights applies.
 Keep that in mind while searching for properties.
 Searching for short stays may yield less results.

 - Catering is not included, although there are exceptions to this rule.
 This is where you save most, as you can cook your own meals instead of going out for dinner.

 - You are expected to do your own laundry.
-In apartment buildings, there often is a shared washing machine in the basement.
+In apartment buildings, there's often a shared washing machine in the basement.
 You usually need to register for the date and time you want to use it.
 Instructions are in the apartment.

 - You're expected to separate waste, more so than in a hotel.
 This helps to save energy and protect the Alps.

-- You'll usually be charged for a final cleaning, so short stays are relatively more expensive.
+- There's usually a charge for a final cleaning, regardless of how long you've stayed in the property.
+So short stays are relatively more expensive.